apache/airflow/contributing-docs/testing/system_tests.rst

 ``--system SYSTEM`` flag to ``pytest``.
 You can specify several --system flags if you want to execute tests for several systems.

-The system tests execute a specified example DAG file that runs the DAG end-to-end.
+The system tests execute a specified example Dag file that runs the Dag end-to-end.

 New System Tests
 ----------------